Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: To complete Stellar Side Quests I went back to NFT.Storage as per link in instructions and paid for storage but I think the link should have been directed to NFT.UP instead and I didn't need to pay.
 Error on NFT.UP when trying to add NFT image "Error: storing files: API Key is malformed or failed to parse."

 Looking at help files on NFT.Storage it is unclear if I should be uploading tokens - so I will have to open a ticket.
-I don;t know if or when I will receive a response so I'll move on for now
+I don’t know if or when I will receive a response so I'll move on for now

 **Thoughts**:

 ### Day 43: 8 August 2024  - day

-**Today's Progress**: Buy storage on NFTStorage to complete "Side Quest - Mint an NFT on Stellar - Publish an NFT on the Stellar blockchain "  ********** COMPLETE STELLAR PREQUESTS  - Will have to wait for next Stellar Smart Contract Challenge to start to take part when completed all SideQuests !!
+**Today's Progress**: Buy storage on NFTStorage to complete "Side Quest - Mint an NFT on Stellar - Publish an NFT on the Stellar blockchain "  ********** COMPLETE STELLAR PREQUESTS  - Will have to wait for next Stellar Smart Contract Challenge to start to take part when completed all Side Quests !!

 **Thoughts**:

 ### Day 44: 16 August 2024  - Friday

-**Today's Progress**: Minted NFT on Opensea and uploaded CID data from Pinata to NFT Storage for use in Stellar Challenge PreRequesites.
+**Today's Progress**: Minted NFT on Opensea and uploaded CID data from Pinata to NFT Storage for use in Stellar Challenge Prerequisites.

-**Thoughts**: unable to complete the stellar sidequest to mint nft on stellar - No video available so I will continue at later date
+**Thoughts**: unable to complete the stellar side quest to mint nft on stellar - No video available so I will continue at later date

-((started coursera M&A Specilaisation - will attempt to do that alongside the 100 days))
+((started Coursera M&A Specialization - will attempt to do that alongside the 100 days))

 ### Day 45: 30th August 2024  - Friday

-**Today's Progress**: Following Eat the Blocks tutorial to build decentralised prediction market on blockchain using ethereum, solidity and javascript
+**Today's Progress**: Following Eat the Blocks tutorial to build decentralised prediction market on blockchain using Ethereum, solidity and JavaScript

 **Thoughts**: npx create-react-next-app . - Had to restart this not inc typescript